Published 31 Jan 2023

 - Avoid using chemical clog removal products that can cause corrosion on pipes.

 - Shut off the water valves for outdoor spigots.

 - Clean the gutter to avoid water blockage.

 - Be aware of the property structure and perform regular drainage maintenance.

 Organizing and managing paper-based plumbing reports are burdensome as it consumes too much energy and time.
-The hassle of using traditional pen and paper can cause delays due to paper loss, unable to capture photo evidence or water damages.
-These hassles can be avoided by using iAuditor by SafetyCulture, a digital inspection app. iAuditor is used for more than 50 million inspections in over 80 countries and has been revolutionizing safety and quality with its versatile features for a variety of industries.
-With iAuditor, it is easy to perform plumbing inspection as you can do the following:
+The hassle of using traditional pen and paper can cause delays due to paper loss, unable to capture photo evidence, or water damage.
+These hassles can be avoided by using SafetyCulture (formerly iAuditor), a digital inspection app.
+SafetyCulture is used for more than 50 million inspections in over 80 countries and has been revolutionizing safety and quality with its versatile features for a variety of industries.
+With SafetyCulture, it is easy to perform plumbing inspection as you can do the following: